E.P.F. and ESI - what would be the actual liability of the Service Provider if anything happens to workers?

 Hi Dear,

-first, let us know as to where the establishment is located, in order to find that the provisions of ESIS is applicable there.
-If it is applicable, then there is no escape and the cotractor is bound to get registration under the Act and comply, otherwise the principal employer has to step in his shoes and shall be liable for compliances.
+First, let us know where the establishment is located in order to determine if the provisions of ESIS apply there.
+If it is applicable, then there is no escape, and the contractor is bound to register under the Act and comply.
+Otherwise, the principal employer has to step in his shoes and shall be liable for compliances.

 daleep shimla

-As per my knowledge it isthe responsibility of principal employer to look in to the matter, and in case of any mishap/accident principal employer will be responsible.
-CA should claim the same amount from the principal employer and there is no excuse for not registring under ESI.
-Also it looks like principal employer will not resist for paying the ESI amount.
+As per my knowledge, it is the responsibility of the principal employer to look into the matter.
+In case of any mishap or accident, the principal employer will be responsible.
+The contractor should claim the same amount from the principal employer, and there is no excuse for not registering under ESI.
+Also, it seems like the principal employer will not resist paying the ESI amount.

 Daleep Sharma